Managing Successful Programmes (MSP) Dictionary of Terms

 Senior Responsible Owner

-The single individual with overall responsibility for ensuring that a project or programme
+The single individual with overall responsibility for ensuring that a project

 meets its objectives and delivers the projected benefits